juliusd01/Deep_Learning/Research/Forecasting_Stocks/README.md

 #### Further Research Ideas
 - Apply same approach to optimize forecasting models such as GARCH for the volatility of high-frequency time series

-### Volatility forecasting for stock market incorporatingmacroeconomic variables based on GARCH-MIDAS anddeep learning models
+### Volatility forecasting for stock market incorporatingmacroeconomic variables based on GARCH-MIDAS and deep learning models
 https://onlinelibrary.wiley.com/doi/epdf/10.1002/for.2899

 - incorporate macroeconomoic variables to forecast short-term volatility within a GARCH-MIDAS model